Here’s a (purely hypothetical) example of how it goes:

 Again – the goal is to try and find a more reasonable, more balanced interpretation of affairs.
 It is not to simply gainsay a negative delusion with a positive one – “I am destined to become a writer someday!”.
 This exercise cannot work unless the alternative thought is convincing, and the optimism that leaps from spire to spire is no less harmful than the pessimism that fortresses itself in crossed arms.
 Try simply to answer the assertion as though you were speaking to an old friend – with objectivity and compassion.

 Humans are universally awful at guessing what they want.
-Haven’t we all heard of so many lawyers, waking up at thirty in a career they absolutely hate?
+Haven’t we all heard of so many lawyers, traders, copywriters, all waking up at thirty in a career they absolutely hate?
 How many people finally snatch their ‘dream job’ only to discover it’s really nothing they expected?
 How many people spend their years chasing a dream – then discover how much they’ve changed in the meantime?
 Most human beings discover their vocations by accident, not by design.

 The path to happiness is less like tunneling towards a cross on map than like sailing the oceans in search of new lands: trying things out, taking small risks, making connections and happy accidents happen until a surprising and unique opportunity presents itself.